Comeback Cut Short

 In the sixth inning, the Grizzlies tacked on another run after Rivera was walked with the bases loaded to bring Alex Hernandez home.

 Lake Erie was able to get on the board with a pair of runs in the bottom of the eighth.
 Jack Harris and Gabe Snyder stroked back-to-back doubles to start the inning, with Harris coming home on Snyder’s two bagger to right.
 Brendon Dadson singled Snyder home two batters later on a RBI single to center.

 The Crushers made things interesting in the ninth.
 Kenen Irizarry reached on a one out single before Todd Isaacs Jr. walked.
 Jarrod Watkins followed with a RBI double to right to score Irizarry.
 Jack Harris then reached on an infield single to score Isaacs, but Watkins was thrown out at third base on the play.

 Nate Garkow (3-1) picked up the win for Gateway after tossing two innings of scoreless relief.
 Yasel Santana (0-1) took the loss after allowing six runs, five earned on seven hits while walking seven through 5.2 innings of work.

 On a night where the Crushers hit safely 10 times, they had three hit safely multiple times.
 Harris, Snyder and Dadson all hit safely twice on the night.

-The Crushers are off on Monday but will begin a three game series against the Washington Wild Things at Mercy Health Stadium on Tuesday night.
-Lefty Paul Hall Jr. (2-5, 5.15) will get the start for the Crushers.
-The first pitch is scheduled for 7:05 PM.
+The Crushers will hit the road on Friday night to start a three game series with the Washington Wild Things.
+Right-hander Matt Mulhearn (2-0, 1.23) will get the start for the Crushers and the first pitch is scheduled for 7:05 PM.